rpc21/308_portfolio/03_parser/ANALYSIS.md

     headings so it would be clear what is going to be affected by a method call.
     * One way in which our dependencies are less apparent is in our use of two-step constructors in the front-end.
     We decided to establish all the GUI components first and make them visually appear on the screen and then go back through the relevant components to give them access to the parser and to set their languages.
 This choice made the constructors for GUI components simpler (require fewer parameters), but creates a sort of back channel in terms of the implementation of the GUI components and how they are able to access the parser.
-* Reflection on APIs: VisualUpdateAPI
+* Reflection on APIs: ITurtle API
+    * The ITurtle API is used to abstract whether a method is being run on a collection of turtles (Bale) or on a single turtle (Turtle) in the back-end.
+This interface is used to implement an iterator design pattern.
+The interface is also used to hide the implementation of specific Turtle objects from the CommandNode objects.
+    CommandNode objects are only given a Bale as a parameter to the method which keeps the CommandNodes from having to know about specific Turtle objects.
+    * Ease of Use:
+        * The interface is easy to use because none of the methods take any parameters.
+The fact that the methods don't take any parameters also makes reflection easier.
+One way in which this API could be misused is because some of the methods return ints while other methods return doubles.
+This can cause problems if the results are used in calculations later if ints and doubles are intermixed in ways they are not supposed to be.
+    * Encapsulation:
+        * This design encapsulates the logic about active turtles and inactive turtles and which turtles get updated when commands are run.
+The feature is easily extensible and very accommodating to adding new commands along the lines of tell, ask and askwith because only Bale would need ot add a method so the proper turtles would respond to the command.
+    * Learning About Design:
+        * The ITurtle API is very similar to the composite design pattern we learned about in class that masks whether a command is affect a single object or a collection of objects by both the single object and collection of object implementing the same interface.
+The collection version (Bale) does not have to be concerned with the specific implementation of methods in the Turtle but can iterate through different subsets of Turtles very easily invoking the appropriate methods on each turtle.
+This interface is actually a slight variation of the composite design pattern and actually an iterator design pattern in some sense because CommandNodes have access to the iterator version of the interface rather than the more general interface.
+        Looking over this API was really interesting for me because it allowed me to see a concrete implementation of the composite design pattern which cleared up lingering questions I had about how it could be used effectively.

 * Code Consistency: